brittlewis12/witness-budgets/witness-budgets.md

 **Key difference:** Circles are limits of constructive processes with measurable convergence rates.
 AC asserts existence without any process, even idealized.

 This connects to computational complexity: For circles, you can ask "how many sides to get within ε?"
-For AC-dependent objects, there's no analogous question - no algorithm means no computational complexity analysis is possible.
+For AC-dependent objects, there's no analogous question — no algorithm means no computational complexity analysis is possible.

-### 2.3 The "It Doesn't Matter Which" Insight
+### 2.3 The "it doesn't matter which" insight

 Often, when AC is invoked, the proof works regardless of which choice is made.
 This is revealing.

-**Key observation:** If the specific choice doesn't matter for the proof, maybe we shouldn't be "choosing" at all - we should be working with the **structure of the space of possibilities**.
+**Key observation:** If the specific choice doesn't matter for the proof, maybe we shouldn't be "choosing" at all — we should be working with the **structure of the space of possibilities**.

 **Pattern in AC usage:**
 1. Collection has no distinguishing features between elements